-Vitamin D3 helps to build strong bones and is essential for everyone throughout life.
+Calcium and vitamin D3 help to build strong bones and are essential for everyone throughout life.

-• Vitamin D3 is very important to help protect our bones, your body to absorb calcium and supporting your muscles to help decrease falls, as well as helping your immune system.
+Vitamin D3 is very important to help protect our bones, helping your body to absorb calcium and supporting your muscles to help decrease falls, as well as helping your immune system.

-• The lack of sunshine and the fact that only a few foods naturally contain vitamin D3 is an issue in Ireland.
+The lack of sunshine and the fact that only a few foods naturally contain vitamin D3.

 *Note: There are Calcium and vitamin D3 supplements, as well as vitamin d supplements, but should only be taken by those who cannot get their daily amounts from food.